CIS-3334-Mobile-at-St-Scholastica/project2-brianmichaud/README.md

-# project2 - Brian Michaud
+#CIS 3334 - Project2 - Brian Michaud

 A Flutter project submission for CIS 3334